 How You Can Help

-The Foundation of HOPE relies on the support of others like you to help us make a difference.
+The HOPE Aftercare Program has provided individuals with resources and support to successfully reconnect with their communities and families in positive and meaningful ways.
+We rely on the support of others like you to help us make a difference.
 Find out how you can get involved by sharing your gift of time or financial support.

 For more information on the HOPE Aftercare Program, contact: Deacon Keith G. Kondrich, Director of Aftercare.